- Each person is now required to individually register themselves.

-Please have your National Insurance Number and your date of birth to hand when you register.
+- Please have your National Insurance number and your date of birth to hand when you register.
 Your National Insurance number can be found on your National Insurance card or letter, or on official paper work such as payslips or letters about tax or benefits.
-Find a lost National Insurance number.
+Visit the GOV.UK website to find a lost National Insurance number.

 Check if you're registered to vote